sanjaymaniam/BrushOverridingPOC/README.md

 ## Style Overriding Behaviour in UWP

 Consider a UserControl called ZFeedbackControl.
-Within FeedbackControl.Resources, we define a resource named ZFeedbackForegroundBrush and use it within the control like this:
+Within ZFeedbackControl.Resources, we define a resource named ZFeedbackForegroundBrush and use it within the control like this:

 ```xml
 <UserControl.Resources>